Constitution, Rules & Bylaws

 This is an honorary non-executive appointment.
 The President may attend Committee meetings but shall not have a vote.

-The Chairman
+The Chairperson

-Elected from within the Committee to chair Committee meetings (where he will also have a second casting vote), and General Meetings, and attend outside
+Elected from within the Committee to chair Committee meetings (where they will also have a second casting vote), and General Meetings, and attend outside meetings when called upon to do so.

 The Captain

-The Secretary
+The Honorary Secretary

+The Hon.
 Secretary will also undertake any other duties as required by the Committee.

-The Treasurer
+The Honorary Treasurer

-The Treasurer shall have charge of all cash and other receipts and all payments to and on behalf of the Club.
-When required will relate to the Committee a
+The Hon.
+Treasurer shall have charge of all cash and other receipts and all payments to and on behalf of the Club.
+When required will relate to the Committee a statement of all financial information.
+At the appropriate time shall prepare for the Committee a statement of accounts, which will be on 31st August in each year.

 a) Annual rent to Pickering Recreation Ground (Changed to a variable contribution by Recreation Ground Committee in 2009)